qrider71/tacho/README.md

 You can install from sources as described above or download the binary from Github: https://github.com/qrider71/tacho/releases

-You should pick the file perftacho-osx-x.y.z
+You should pick the file perftacho-windows-x.y.z

 Alternatively, you can install with homebrew (https://brew.sh/)